c2hm/CampUS/Code/Communication protocol and UI template/README.md

 https://github.com/araffin/python-arduino-serial

 To protocol is based on a master and slave relation.
 Therefore the arduino only speaks to when it is talked to by the python controller.
 This system insures that the communication is synchronized and that no message is lost.
+Also, all messages are 8bit which insures the arduino buffer serial will not overflow

 There are two types of messages :
     Orders (8bit integer) : defines the type of request or response; can be immediately followed by a parameter